Skip to main content

 • Audit Oversight Arrangements

-Only auditors providing services to companies participating in the securities market are subject to independent audit oversight.
+Only auditors providing services to companies participating in the securities market (PIEs & listed companies) are subject to independent audit oversight.
 In accordance with Securities Law No 6385/76, the Securities and Exchange Commission (CVM) is authorized to regulate the activities of these registered auditors.
 This includes maintaining a registry of auditors, establishing and operating quality assurance systems (QA) and investigation and discipline (I&D), and prescribing CPD requirements.
 The CVM is a member of the International Forum of Independent Audit Regulators.

 All other auditors are subject to regulation by the Federal Council of Accounting (CFC) which is further described in the